DPRK (North Korea)

 Expected Council Action

-In May, the chair of the 1718 Democratic People’s Republic of Korea (DPRK) Sanctions Committee, Ambassador Sebastiano Cardi (Italy), is due to brief Security Council members in consultations on the Committee’s work.
+In August, the Chair of the 1718 Democratic People’s Republic of Korea (DPRK) Sanctions Committee, Ambassador Pascale Baeriswyl (Switzerland), is scheduled to brief Council members in closed consultations on the 90-day report on the Committee’s work.

 Key Recent Developments

 Tensions on the Korean Peninsula and in northeast Asia have continued to rise in recent months.
 On 24 August, DPRK state media announced that the DPRK had unsuccessfully attempted to launch a reconnaissance satellite into orbit.
 According to the Korean Central News Agency (KCNA), a DPRK state news outlet, the rocket carrying the satellite “failed due to an error in the emergency blasting system during the third-stage flight”.
 The launch, which was the DPRK’s second failed attempt to put a satellite into orbit this year, prompted Japan to issue an emergency warning to some residents in southern Okinawa, ordering them to evacuate.
 The Secretary-General condemned the launch in a 24 August statement.

 On 25 August, the Council convened for an open briefing on the DPRK to discuss the failed satellite launch following a request from Albania, Ecuador, France, Malta, Japan, the UK, and the US.
 Assistant Secretary-General for the Middle East, Asia, and the Pacific Mohamed Khaled Khiari briefed.
 The DPRK and the Republic of Korea (ROK) participated in the meeting under rule 37 of the Council’s provisional rules of procedure.